-At the first annual general meeting all the Directors must retire from office unless by the close of the meeting the members have failed to elect sufficient Directors to hold a quorate meeting of the Directors.
-At each subsequent annual general meeting one-third of the Directors or, if their number is not three or a multiple of three, the number nearest to one third must retire from office.
-If there is only one Director he or she must retire.

-- 25.(1) The Directors to retire by rotation shall be those who have been longest in office since their last appointment.
-If any Directors became or were appointed Directors on the same day those to retire shall (unless they otherwise agree among themselves) be determined by lot. - 25.(2) If a Director is required to retire at an annual general meeting by a provision of these articles the retirement shall take effect upon the conclusion of the meeting.
+- 32. Subject to the provisions of paragraph 34, at the first annual general meeting all the Directors must retire from office unless by the close of the meeting the Members entitled to vote have failed to elect sufficient Directors to hold a quorate meeting of the Directors.
+At each subsequent annual general meeting one third of the Directors or, if their number is not three or a multiple of three, the number nearest to one third must retire from office.
+If there is only one Director he or she must retire. - The Directors to retire by rotation shall be those who have been longest in office since their last appointment.
+If any Directors became or were appointed Directors on the same day those to retire shall (unless they otherwise agree among themselves) be determined by lot. - (2) If a Director is required to retire at an annual general meeting by a provision of these Articles the retirement shall take effect upon the conclusion of the meeting. - 34.
+The provisions of paragraphs 32 and 33 shall not apply to the Advisory Director and the Advisory Director shall not be taken into consideration when calculating the number of Directors to retire annually.

-The Appointment of Directors
+Appointment of Directors